5|London Studio · Rebuilding Momentum III

 Looking Ahead

 With the electrics certified, flooring installed, and heating system in place, the studio was finally back on solid ground — literally and figuratively.
-The next step would tackle the bathroom and plumbing — a space that had been left poorly planned but would soon become one of the most rewarding parts of the renovation journey.
+The next step would turn toward the bathroom and the quiet details that would begin to shape the pied-à-terre into a more considered, lived-in space.